 Share

-Colour is a highly visual language.
-It’s one of the most instinctive, primitive forms of communication we have.
+Colour in UI Design is one of the most instinctive, primitive forms of communication we have.
 On both a conscious and subconscious level, it conveys a mood or a nuance, it conveys meaning.
 For example in the case of traffic lights; green indicates positive, yellow indicates warning and red indicates prohibition.

 Colours in UX/UI design serve essential functions such as creating hierarchy, guiding attention, evoking emotions, reinforcing branding, and enhancing the user experience.
 They establish a visual identity, convey messages, provide cues, and make interfaces engaging and intuitive.
 This makes it one of the most powerful tools a designer had.